-The Reset LED (red LED) is turned on whenever the microcontroller Reset is active.
+The Reset LED (red LED) is turned on whenever the microcontroller reset is active.
 There are five possible sources of the controller reset.

-- 1. Reset from the target starts whenever a Low level is detected on the Reset pin of the adapter. - 2.
+- 1. Reset from the target starts whenever a low level is detected on the reset pin of the adapter. - 2.
 Reset from the S1 button starts by pressing the S1 button on the pod. - 3.
-Reset from the emulator starts by clicking the Reset button in the user interface EMUL51-PC Windows software. - 4.
-Reset from the internal watchdog timer starts if the internal watchdog is enabled, and the watchdog was not fed by the user software for a long period.

-Note: It is important to feed the watchdog periodically, otherwise, problems during the debug process might occur.

-5. When a Map Error occurs.
+Reset from the emulator starts by clicking the reset button in the user interface EMUL51-PC Windows software. - 4.
+Reset from the internal watchdog timer starts if the internal watchdog is enabled, and it is not fed by the user software for a long period. - Note: It is important to feed the watchdog periodically, otherwise, problems during the debug process might occur. - 5.
+During hardware power-down initiated by a low level detected on Pin 69 (HWPD) of the target adapter. - 6.
+When a map error occurs.
 (See the following "Map Error LED" section.)

-During all of these reset sequences, the Reset LED is turned on for a short or long period depending on the sequence).
+During all of these reset sequences, the reset LED is turned on for a short or long period depending on the sequence).